dalibormiklik/IS_Motifs/README.md

 Supporting data and code for the publication:
 # Unraveling the Palindromic and Non-Palindromic Motifs of Retroviral Integration Sites by Statistical Mixture Models

-The depistory is divided into three main parts:
+The depository is divided into three main parts:
 - **Data**
 - **Code**
 - **Results**